EusdenLin/EusdenLin.github.io/content/projects/_index.md

 ---
 title: "Projects"
-description: "The projects I participated in NYCU."
+description: "The important courses I participated in NYCU."
 ---